-|Hardiness Zones||6-9 (USDA)|
+|Hardiness Zones||6-10 (USDA)|

 Temperature and Humidity

-- 'Bowles’s Mauve': Offers rich, mauve blooms
+- E. linifolium 'Bowles’s Mauve' with rich, mauve blooms

-Regular pruning helps wallflowers to thrive.
-They should be cut back once they have finished blooming, or in the early spring.
-Prune them so there is only a couple of inches left above the soil, and they will reward you with dense new growth once temperatures warm up again.
+Dead-heading is important for keeping wallflowers healthy and full looking.
+To encourage ongoing blooming, pinch back spent blooms regularly.
+Once the plants have finished blooming, or in the early spring in warm climates, prune the back at least half to prevent them from getting leggy.
+In cooler climates, prune them in the fall so there is only a couple of inches left above the soil, and they will reward you with dense new growth once temperatures warm up again.

 Potting and Repotting Wallflowers

-Common Pests and Diseases
+Common Pests & Plant Diseases

 As a part of the Brassicaceae family, wallflowers are susceptible to a host of common garden pests just like their vegetable cousins.
 These include flea beetles, aphids, and cabbage worms.
 However, wallflowers are better suited to dry growing conditions than their Brassicaceae relatives, which inadvertently helps to prevent pest infestations.
 Another way to prevent infestations and diseases in wallflowers is to ensure that you are not planting wallflowers in a garden bed or container that has recently grown other Brassicaceae species as pathogens may remain in the soil from the previous plant.